 Overview

-The History Major at University of Southern California offers students a means to encounter the peoples and cultures of the past and develop critical thinking, research, and writing skills essential for understanding the present.
+The History BA program at University of Southern California offers students a means to encounter the peoples and cultures of the past and develop critical thinking, research, and writing skills essential for understanding the present.
 The program exposes students to underlying connections between the study of past times and places and the roots of that study in human concerns about values, identities, issues, and policies.

 In their lower-division courses, majors will have the opportunity to explore the histories of different cultures across time.
 Students at the upper-division level tailor their studies to a thematic, temporal, or geographic concentration in line with their own interests.
 While working in their concentration and across the major, students have an opportunity to reflect both on what historians do and how and why they do it.